Balmain, New South Wales: Colliery

 A coal mine was opened in 1897 beside what is now Birchgrove Public School by an English company.
 The winding engine was said to be the largest in the southern hemisphere.
 However, with the endless labour disputes, Sydney Collieries Limited took over ownership.
 A further new shaft was sunk in 1904.
 From the bottom of the shafts a decline led down to a seam of coal situated under the harbour between Ballast Point and Goat Island.
 Because of the availability of the coal, Balmain Power Station was erected in stages from 1909.
 However, there were major industrial disputes in the 1920s and calls were made by some shareholders in 1928 to close the mine.
 The following year the colliery still employed 299 miners.
 By 1930 the colliery owners had given up and it had been taken over by the Balmain Coal Contracting Company, established by the Miner's Federation to keep the pit operational, to no avail as disputes continued.
 On 13 October 1930 the Miners' Lodge declared the mine "blacked" as well as the manager, whose dismissal they demanded.
 The colliery closed in 1931.
 In 1933 it was proposed to extract natural gas for commercial use from the now disused mine.
 In 1936 calls were made for the Sydney City Council to take over the mine to no avail.

 One local waterman who benefited from the Balmain coalmine was Bob Miller, who resided at 102 Glassop Street.
 He purchased a small tug and barge and secured a contract to remove the mine tailings, which he on sold to local councils as fill for a handsome profit.
 This was the beginning of the RW Miller industrial conglomerate.
 By 1924 his family had moved to Louisa Road.

 Tramway

 The opening of the tramway in the 1920s further established Balmain and it gained a reputation as a rough working-class area of Sydney.
 A large influx of immigrants boosted Balmain's population in the 1950s.

 Gentrification

 Gentrification of Balmain began in the 1960s as industry waned.
 Balmain's desirability to the middle class was due in part to its waterfront location and proximity to Sydney's CBD.
 The Balmain Association was formed in 1965.
+There were strong pressures for redevelopment from the years prior to 1971.

 Increasing property values and waterfront development continued to push the suburb's remaining industry out.
 In 1996, the Lever Brothers site became a series of apartment complexes with a handful of original buildings preserved.
 The power station was demolished in 1998 to make way for apartments.
 However, many aspects of Balmain's industrial past have been retained as heritage.